 Introduced in July and currently in preview, Power BI for Office 365 is a self-service business intelligence (BI) service delivered through Office 365.
 Complementing Excel, it arms information workers with data analysis and visualization capabilities, enabling them to identify deeper business insights either on premises or within a trusted cloud environment.
 With Power BI for Office 365, customers can connect to data in the cloud or extend their existing on premises data sources and systems to quickly build and deploy self-service BI solutions hosted in Microsoft’s enterprise cloud.
-You can sign up to register for the preview here.

 We’ve had the preview open to an initial wave of customers for the past month and are encouraged by the enthusiastic response we’ve received.
 Today we’re excited to share some of the new features we’ve added recently to both Excel and the Power BI for Office 365 service.

 One of the Power BI features users have been most interested in is Q&A, which takes enterprise data search and exploration to a whole new level.
 With Q&A, we looked at how consumers experienced Bing search and used that knowledge to enable customers to query their enterprise data and generate stunning visual results.
 The search experience is instantaneous and uses natural language query – Q&A interprets the question the user is asking and serves up the correct interactive chart or graph.
 We’ve received great responses from customers who have tested this capability and look forward to hearing what you think.
 To see Q&A in action, check out this video: